Oil heads for weekly fall on Iranian oil hopes

 LONDON: Oil prices extended losses on Friday and were heading for a weekly fall as the prospect of increased Iranian oil exports eclipsed fears of potential supply disruption resulting from the Russia-Ukraine crisis.

-Fears over possible supply disruptions resulting from the Russian military presence at Ukraine's borders have capped losses this week.
+Fears over possible supply disruptions resulting from the Russian military presence at Ukraine’s borders have limited losses this week.

 “For all the talk of war and conflict, market players remain unconvinced.
 This is perhaps why the geopolitical risk premium is starting to wane,” said Stephen Brennock at brokerage PVM Oil.